pv8/pv8.github.io/_posts/2015-03-23-simple-http-server.md

   - python
   - tips
 comments: true
+image: /media/Python-logo-notext.png
 ---

-Sometimes we need just a quick HTTP server up and running, and we don't want to bother setting up *Apache*, *Nginx* or anything like that.
+Sometimes we just need a quick HTTP server up and running, and we don't want to bother setting up *Apache*, *Nginx* or anything like that.
 We just want to check a static website layout... or share some pictures in our local network.
 Quick and simple.

 Well, [Python][python_download] can help us with that.
 It comes with a built-in [simple HTTP server][py27simpleserver] which will turn a local directory into a web server directory.
 And it's only a line command away:
 {% highlight bash %}